Unilever Five Forces Analysis & Recommendations (Porter Model)

 • Low switching costs for consumers (strong force)

-There are many competitors operating in the consumer goods industry, including Procter & Gamble (P&G) and PepsiCo.
+There are many competitors operating in the market for food and non-food consumer goods, including Procter & Gamble (P&G), Colgate-Palmolive, Coca-Cola, and PepsiCo.
 This external factor imposes a strong force on Unilever.
-In addition, these firms are generally aggressive, further adding to the intensity of competition.
+In addition, these firms are generally aggressive, further adding to the intensity of competition in this Five Forces analysis case.
 Unilever also experiences tough competition because of low switching costs.
 For example, it is easy for consumers to switch from one consumer goods company to another.
 Thus, a high level of competition is shown in this section of the Five Forces analysis, highlighting the need to consider competitive rivalry as a high-priority force in Unilever’s industry environment.

 Bargaining Power of Unilever’s Customers/Buyers (Strong Force)